ShujiaHuang/basevar/README.md

 make: *** [test/test_khash.o] Error 1
 ```

 you can safely disregard it as the code should continue to function properly.
-To continue the installation processes of basevar, you can comment out relevant codes of compiling `htslib` in `CMakeList.txt` by adding "#" at the beginning of each line:
+To continue the installation processes of basevar,
+you can comment out relevant codes of compiling `htslib` in `CMakeList.txt` by adding "#" at the beginning of each line:

 ```
 add_custom_target(
     Buildhts ALL
-    COMMAND autoreconf -i && ./configure && make -Wimplicit-function-declaration WORKING_DIRECTORY ${CMAKE_CURRENT_SOURCE_DIR}/htslib
+    COMMAND autoreconf -i && ./configure && make WORKING_DIRECTORY ${CMAKE_CURRENT_SOURCE_DIR}/htslib
 )
 ```

-masked them:
+commnet out the lines:

 ```
 # add_custom_target(
 #     Buildhts ALL
-#     COMMAND autoreconf -i && ./configure && make -Wimplicit-function-declaration
+#     COMMAND autoreconf -i && ./configure && make
 #     WORKING_DIRECTORY ${CMAKE_CURRENT_SOURCE_DIR}/htslib
 # )
 ```

-then type `make` again to contiune the following processes.
+then type `make` again in `build` folder to contiune the following processes.

-#### Method 2.
+### Method 2.
 Manually install processes (Optional)

 **1. Download BaseVar from github**